symbolicdata/symbolicdata.github.io/Publications.markdown

 In: Computeralgebra-Rundbrief 53 (Oct 2013)

--   Albert Heinle, Viktor Levandovskyy, Andreas Nareike: SymbolicData:SDEval – Benchmarks for Everyone.
+-   A. Heinle, V. Levandovskyy, A. Nareike: SymbolicData:SDEval – Benchmarks for Everyone.
 Preprint, April 2013. ([pdf](http://symbolicdata.org/Papers/casc2013-preprint.pdf))

 Submitted to [CASC-13](http://www14.in.tum.de/CASC2013).
 Not accepted.